bengsky13/CTF-WRITEUP/l3ak2025/DNS-Frenzy/README.md

 # Analysis

-This challenge is inspired by Kaminsky DNS cache poisoning, with the following twist:
+This challenge is DNS cache poisoning, with the following twist:

 1. The server uses a predictable Transaction ID (TID) based on: